-I’ve used a modified version of it as a business coach and consultant because it's important to never waste time looking for stuff again.
+I’ve used a modified version of it as a business coach because it's important to never waste time looking for files.

-I believe that searching for stuff is the #1 silent time waster for entrepreneurs - it wastes HOURS of your time EVERY single week - without you even realizing it!)
+I bet it wastes HOURS of your time EVERY single week without you even realizing it!

-So I thought I’d share both systems with you in hopes that it will help get your own client files organized.
+So I thought I’d share my digital filing system with you in hopes that it will help get your own files organized.

 YEAR-MONTH-DAY | Last, First

-Since I’m a business coach and consultant that specializes in helping my clients with their systems, I’ll often share playbooks (standard operating procedures), checklists, templates, tutorials, and other reference materials with them.
-This is where I keep them all.
+This is where I keep all the documents I share with clients.
+Since I’m a business coach that specializes in helping other coaches, I’ll often share playbooks (standard operating procedures), checklists, templates, tutorials, contracts, and other reference materials with them.

-Instead of sharing my original doc, I like to share copies because I can tweak it to fit the client's particular business.
+Instead of sharing my original doc, I share copies because I can tweak it to fit the client's particular business.
 And it helps me keep track of what I’ve shared.

 These are the documents that clients have shared with me.
-It can be anything from outlines of systems they’re working on, role descriptions they want me to review, to screen grabs of ideas they’d like to share.
+It can be anything from copy they want me to look at, to their ideal client avatar description, to screen grabs of ideas they’d like to share.
 If it comes from the client, it goes in here.

 Imagine never having to dig through old projects in different places.
 It’s all there by client and date.
 It will save you a ton of time (and by extension, money).